Search results

 Enabling Content Security Policy

-If you enable the Content-Security-Policy option, the Content-Security-Policy response header will be added to the request header, including the default allowed domain values for each source.
+If you enable the Content-Security-Policy option, the Content-Security-Policy response header will be added to the request, including the default allowed domain values for each source.

 Enabled Content Security Policy settings

-The style-src directive allows only the style sheets only URLs that are added in the Style Source field and restricts style sheets from other URLs.
+The style-src directive allows only the URLs of style sheets that are added in the Style Source field and restricts style sheets from other URLs.

 Content Security Policy settings for source

-The permitted URLs will be added in the Content-Security-Policy for the style source.
+The permitted URLs will be added to the Content-Security-Policy for the style source.

 Content-Security-Policy: style-src 'self' https://test.boldreports.com

-The script-src directive allows only the JavaScript sources from URLs that are added in the Script Source field and restricts script sources from other URLs.
+The script-src directive allows only JavaScript sources from URLs added in the Script Source field and restricts script sources from other URLs.

 Content Security Policy settings for script